G-GameDev/g-gamedev.github.io/_unreal/enums.md

 It’s a little bit like an atom.
 We know that atoms are made up smaller sub atomic particles - which in this metaphor represent the binary zeros and ones, but the atom itself is kinda the smallest thing which is useful on its own.

-Computer memory is generally organised and addressed in bytes (or multiples of bytes) Each byte is made of eight bits, those individual zeros or ones.
+Computer memory is generally organised and addressed in bytes (or multiples of bytes)<br>
+Each byte is made of eight bits, those individual zeros or ones.<br>
 And that `uint8` we keep talking about?
 Is just a byte.

 ## Counting 'normally', in decimal